-1. In some cases of sexual harassment, for example, one-off incidents, it may be appropriate to handle the incident internally, perhaps through utilising the behaviour and bullying policies and by providing pastoral support from the Head of Year, SLT or a member of the pastoral team.
-This decision is considered on the outcome of contact with Social Care and submission of a completed risk assessment.

-This decision will be made based on the principle that sexual violence and sexual harassment is never acceptable and will not be tolerated.
-All decisions, and discussions around making these decisions will be recorded and stored by the safeguarding team and stored on CPOMS linked to relevant students.

-It is important to ensure that details of sanctions for the child alleged to have caused harm are not shared with any other persons other than those providing care for them.
-This is to maintain confidentiality and privacy for the child involved.

-- 2. In line with point 1 above, we may decide that the children involved do not require statutory interventions but may benefit from early help.
+- 1. In some cases of sexual harassment, for example, one-off incidents, it may be appropriate to handle the incident internally, perhaps through utilising the behaviour and bullying policies and by providing pastoral support team.
+This decision is considered on the outcome of contact with Social Care and submission of a completed risk assessment. - This decision will be made based on the principle that sexual violence and sexual harassment is never acceptable and will not be tolerated.
+All decisions, and discussions around making these decisions will be recorded and stored on CPOMS by the safeguarding team. - It is important to ensure that details of sanctions for the child alleged to have caused harm are not shared with any other persons other than those providing care for them.
+This is to maintain confidentiality and privacy for the child involved. - 2.
+In line with point 1 above, we may decide that the children involved do not require statutory interventions but may benefit from early help.
 Early help means providing support as soon as a problem emerges, at any point in a child's life.
 Providing early help is more effective in promoting the welfare of children than reacting later.
 Early help can be particularly useful to address non-violent harmful sexual behaviour and may prevent escalation of sexual violence. - 3.
-Where a child has been harmed, is at risk of harm, or is in immediate danger, we will make a referral to Social Care following locally agreed protocols.

-Where statutory assessments are appropriate, the Designated Safeguarding Lead or a deputy will be working alongside, and cooperating with, the relevant lead social worker.
+Where a child has been harmed, is at risk of harm, or is in immediate danger, we will make a referral to Social Care following locally agreed protocols. - Where statutory assessments are appropriate, the Designated Safeguarding Lead or a deputy will be working alongside, and cooperating with, the relevant lead social worker.
 Collaborative working will help ensure the best possible package of coordinated support is implemented for the victim and, where appropriate, the child alleged to have caused harm and any other children that require support.